A Review of the IDP Rising Schools Program at Sinapi Aba: Implementing a Sustainable Low-Income Schools Loan Product in Ghana

 IDP Foundation was approached by CapitalPlus Exchange (CapPlus), a local non-profit organization that works closely with financial institutions in emerging markets to serve small and medium-sized enterprises (SMEs) and assist in growing their businesses more effectively.
 CapPlus took interest in the IDP Rising Schools Program and its success in providing finance to affordable private schools.
 As a result, CapPlus conducted a case study review and analysis of the IDP Rising Schools Program (IDPRSP) and partner Sinapi Aba Savings and Loans (Sinapi Aba) through extensive interviews with IDP officials, Sinapi Aba staff and IDPRSP school proprietors.
 The evaluation revealed the tremendous successes of the program, both as a market segment for Sinapi Aba, and as a benefit to the low-fee private school sector in Ghana, their proprietors and the families and children served by the program.

-Finding the right partner was critical, a financial institution that could identify potential clients and deliver services on the ground, but equally important which shared the spirit of the venture.
-Although a for-profit savings and loan, Sinapi Aba has a strong social change mission, and sees itself as a “mustard seed” which provides opportunities for enterprise development and income generation to the economically disadvantaged to transform their lives.
+Finding the right partner was critical – a financial institution that could identify potential clients and deliver services on the ground, but equally importantly, which shared the spirit of the venture.
+Although a for-profit savings and loan company, Sinapi Aba has a strong social change mission, and sees itself as a “mustard seed” which provides opportunities for enterprise development and income generation to the economically disadvantaged, to help transform their lives.
 Sinapi Aba espouses a Christian orientation and philosophy, but its products and services are available to any financially responsible customer.